fivestarplugins/fivestarplugins.github.io/plugins/business-profile/user/faq.md

 ## <a name="support"></a> How do I contact support?

-I provide the best support for the free plugin that I'm able to provide for free.
-But there is only so much I'm able to do while keeping my business sustainable.
-Still, I'd encourage you to [post your support request on the official forums](http://wordpress.org/support/plugin/business-profile) and I'll help out as best I can.
+We provide the best support for the free plugin that We're able to provide for free.
+But there is only so much we're able to do while keeping the business sustainable.
+Still, we'd encourage you to [post your support request on the official forums](http://wordpress.org/support/plugin/business-profile) and we'll help out as best we can.

+If you are using the premium version of the plugin, please reach out to us via the [support center on our website](https://www.fivestarplugins.com/support-center/).

+{% include faq/refund.md %}